-GRAIL Project design incudes CERC that may be activated at any time into Project implementation in case an eligible crisis or emergency, such as a natural disaster involving a formal declaration of a national or regional state of emergency, or a formal request from the Government of Georgia in the wake of a disaster, a health pandemic, or other types of disasters such as armed conflict.
-Environmental and social risks related to CERC implementation will be described in the dedicated CERC Manual, to be prepared by the Borrower and agreed with the World Bank prior to allocating funds to the CERC and kicking off its implementation.
+GRAIL Project design incudes CERC that may be activated at any time into Project implementation in case an eligible crisis or emergency, such as a natural disaster involving a formal declaration of a national or regional state of emergency, or a formal request from the Government of Georgia in the wake of a disaster, pandemic, or an armed conflict.
+Environmental and social risks related to CERC implementation include harming health and well-being of workers and the affected communities; damaging vegetation, landscapes, and ecosystems in the course of rapid implementation of emergency works, and storage/disposal of debris generated during disaster; and failure to undertake second tier mitigation measures agreed to apply once the emergency event is over.